Aftermath (Rolling Stones album): Title and packaging

-During the recording, Oldham wanted to title the album Could You Walk on the Water?
+During the recording, Oldham wanted Could You Walk on the Water? to be the album's title.
 In mid-January 1966, the British press announced that a new Rolling Stones LP carrying that title would be released on 10 March.
 In Rolling with the Stones, Wyman refers to the announcement as "audacity" on Oldham's part, although he supposes that Could You Walk on the Water? was their manager's proposed title for the band's March compilation album Big Hits (High Tide and Green Grass), rather than for Aftermath.
 At the time, Richards complained that Oldham was continually trying to "[get] in on the act" and "the Stones have practically become a projection of his own ego."
 A Decca spokesman said the company would not issue an album with such a title "at any price"; Oldham's idea upset executives at the company's American distributor, London Records, who feared the allusion to Jesus walking on water would provoke a negative response from Christians.

 The title controversy embroiled the Stones in a conflict with Decca, delaying Aftermath's release from March to April 1966.
 Oldham had also proposed the idea of producing a deluxe gatefold featuring six pages of colour photos from the Stones' recent American tour and a cover depicting the band walking atop a California reservoir in the manner of "pop messiahs on the Sea of Galilee", as Davis describes.
 Rejected by Decca, the packaging was used instead for the US version of Big Hits, albeit with a cover showing the band standing on the shore of the reservoir.
 According to Davis, "in the bitterness (over lack of control of their work) that followed, the album was called Aftermath for want of another concept."
 Rolling Stone discerns a connection between the final title and themes explored in the music: "Aftermath of what? of the whirlwind fame that had resulted from releasing five albums in two years, for one thing ...
 And of hypocritical women".
 In Norman's view, an "aftermath" of the earlier title's "sacrilegious reference to the most spectacular of Christ's miracles" is "the very thing from which their God-fearing bosses may well have saved them", effectively avoiding the international furore that John Lennon created with his remark, in March, that the Beatles are "more popular than Jesus".